danvega/danvega-dev-nuxt/content/blog/2022/12/16/spring-response-entity.md

 slug: spring-response-entity
 date: "2022-12-16T12:00:00.000Z"
 published: true
-excerpt: In this tutorial, you will learn what the ResponseEntity class is and how it can be used to customize the response in your Spring Boot application.
+description: In this tutorial, you will learn what the ResponseEntity class is and how it can be used to customize the response in your Spring Boot application.
 author: Dan Vega
 tags:
   - Spring Boot